nshweta90/Mancala-kalaha-game/README.md

 Web Based  game to Play traditional Mancala/Kalaha .
 The backend uses spring boot framework to expose the REST APIs for the game.
-More details of the API can be explored with Swagger Url of application
+More details of the API can be explored with Swagger Url of application To start playing game
+   load the game from  http://localhost:8080/  or the hosted url http://<host>:<port>
+   Enter user names and start the game.
+   You will be indicated with player who is next to play.

 Technologies used :
 -
   Backend :  Spring boot 3,